-It is also important to build the capacity of young people to respond to bullying themselves:
+It is also important to build the capacity of children and young people to respond to bullying themselves:

 - Help young people to develop their own resilience and strategies for preventing bullying.
-These can include 'fogging' techniques such as deflecting the hurt or refusing to provide the reaction the bully hopes for. - Make sure young people and parents/carers know how to report bullying. - Train peer support for resolving conflicts. - Build emotional resilience and well-being through activities.
-Group work that builds trust between the participants can reduce feelings of isolation, Drama and role-play can help make bullying incidents seem less intimidating and model effective responses.
+These can include 'fogging' techniques such as seeming to agree with the bully, deflecting the hurt or refusing to provide the reaction the bully hopes for.
+Or the 'stuck record' technique in which a child repeatedly calmly says 'No, I don't want to'.
+Rehearse responses children may feel comfortable using, so that they have a few phrases or a 'special sentence' ready.
+Practice with the child some assertive body language that gives off a confident air even if the child feels afraid. - Make sure children, young people and parents/ carers know how to report bullying. - Train peer support for resolving conflicts (see Training Resources). - Build emotional resilience and well-being through activities.
+Group work that builds trust between the participants can reduce feelings of isolation.
+Drama and role-play can help make bullying incidents seem less intimidating and model effective responses. - Where suitable, a 'support' group of trained children can be put in place around a child who needs this.22 - Celebrate or display initiatives by young people to tackle bullying and to be supportive to others.
+Display their work, award prizes or enter their work into competitions. - Teach children and young people the language of decision making and negotiation.
+Ask open ended questions and avoid questions that invite a simple 'yes' or ' no' as this does not allow them to explore the problem or describe issues of concern to them.
+Encourage children and young people to use a wider range of words to express how they feel, so that they can be helped before their emotions overwhelm them and so that they can use language to resolve conflicts without bullying.

-Case Study: ChildLine working with sport

-Outputs: a national anti-bullying programme with Premier Rugby; campaign to raise awareness of ChildLine; peer support training.

-The ChildLine in Partnerships programme (CHIPS) is currently working with Premier Rugby on antibullying issues in an innovative partnership to reach out to young people, especially boys.
-Based in the 13 English rugby clubs in the Premier League the partnership is currently developing a national anti-bullying programme jointly using elements of rugby to explore issues of bullying, friendship and respect.
-This will target 780 schools and 23,400 children over two years.

-A national anti-bullying campaign to include messages on anti-bullying and raise awareness of ChildLine as a source of help, especially to boys through promotion of Premier Rugby club websites, match day programmes and use of players as positive role models is also being implemented.

-The work will then be extended through local anti-bullying work and peer support training.

-- Encourage the language of decision making and negotiation.
-Ask open ended questions and avoid questions that invite a simple 'yes' or ' no' as this does not allow young people to explore the problem or describe issues of concern to them.
-Encourage young people to use a wide range of words to express how they feel, so that they can use language to resolve conflicts without bullying. - Encourage young people to take part in structured meetings to discuss any concerns about bullying.
+Encourage children and young people to take part in structured meetings to discuss any concerns about bullying.